cardano-foundation/CIPs/CIP-XXXX/README.md

 - A clear separation between the connection mechanism and the different APIs offered by the wallet.
 - Using JSON for Cardano domain types instead of CBOR
 - Add a query layer API to enable a full data wallet
+- Add versioning support to the extension API
 - Define this in a transport agnostic way

 In it's current state, CIP-30 defines it API through a specific transport layer, namely an injected Javascript object.